rustedwizard/Hash-Calculator/README.md

 ## Usage

  This nuget package is fairly simple and straight forward.
-It conatains one simple static class and One method ComputeHash.
+It conatains one simple static class and two method ComputeHash and ComputeHashAsync.

  To use, simple add the nuget package in your project by: